weefbellington/screenplay/README.md

 #####Wait, what's a View-based application?

 When people talk about View-based Android applications, they usually mean an application that doesn't use multiple Activities or Fragments.
 Instead, it uses few Activities -- often just one -- and creates screen transition effects by swapping views on and off the screen.
 Many in the Android community have lobbied [in favor of View-based applications](https://corner.squareup.com/2014/10/advocating-against-android-fragments.html).
-The idea is that by programming directly with Views, you can avoid a lot of the complexity that is associated with the Activity/Fragment lifecycle.
+The idea is that by programming directly with Views, you can avoid a lot of the complexity and indirection that is associated with the Android application lifecycle.

 #####What's the catch?

-The downside of View-based development is that there's a lot of things you no longer get for "free".
-The backstack is one thing that you leave behind.
-Other parts that you need to manage yourself include attaching and detaching views from their container and animating transitions between Views.
-There's a surprisingly large amount of bookkeeping associated with these tasks.
+The downside of View-based development is that there's a lot of things you no longer get for free.
+The backstack is one thing that gets left behind when you're building apps out of straight Views instead of Activities or Fragments.
+There's a surprisingly large amount of bookeeping associated attaching and detaching views from the screen, and playing animated transitions can get quite complicated.

 #####Hasn't somebody already figured out this stuff?

 Libraries like [Flow](https://github.com/square/flow) have been created to address the problem of the missing backstack.
 Screenplay is designed to handle the rest of the equation.

-#####What's the rest of the equation?

-I'm glad you asked!
-The Screenplay manages a number of things for you:
+#####So what the heck can this library do for me?

+Screenplay is designed to take the pain out of View-based application development.
+It consists of the following parts:

-1. It acts as a controller for your Views, automatically creating and detaching Views from the screen when they are no longer needed.
+1. A View controller (the `Rigger` class) for automatically attaching and detaching Views from the screen.
+1. Lightweight view container objects (the `Stage` class) that can be used to create full-screen views, dialogs, drawers, and panels.
-2. It animates between Views during screen transitions.
+1. Animations between Views during screen transitions (the `Stage.Transition` class).
-3. It provides a component-oriented architecture which can be used to bind behavior to screen views.
+1. A component-oriented architecture which can be used to bind behavior to view containers (the `Stage.Component` class).
+1. Navigation, routing and backstack management, via the Flow plugin.

+Taken together, these components provide a baseline for View-based application development.
+Screenplay is intended to help you reduce boilerplate, providing a straightforward, modular approach to building applications that is accessible to junior and senior developers alike.

 ###2.
 Core principles